 Mandatory segregations of assets are presented as restricted assets.
 Such segregations are required by bond agreements and other external parties.
 Certain proceeds and resources of NBU's revenue bonds, are classified as restricted assets on the Statement of Net Position, and their use is limited by applicable bond covenants.
 Impact fees are contributions and included as restricted assets to be used for specific purposes.
+TWDB funds deposited into an escrow account are also considered restricted funds for the purpose of specific eligible water capital projects.
 These monies are maintained in separate accounts.
-Current liabilities payable from these restricted assets are also classified.
+Currentliabilities payable from these restricted assets are also classified.